jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So, despite being so very different, you and the virus are on the score board together.
 Why?
 Because you are on the same functioning team, or as biologist says, ecosystem.
 If that's hard to imagine, just realize you were chosen by the same coach.

+--

+But evolution is not searching for star players, ones so good they consume playing time by eradicating others.
+Even your virus getting you sick does not want to truly harm you, that would be like us burning our farms down.

+Life cannot fight itself and win the game.
+Entropy is its only enemy, for life and therefore all its forms.
+So, you and the virus are on the same team!

+Flowers and bees, squirrels and oak trees.
+So many species work together to harvest available energy and thereby replant, repopulate a new ecosystem each year.
+All the while, procreation is the scoreboard, and it makes new species as needed as the arrow of time moves forward.

+Meaning the best way for a genotype to get more children to grow in such a way to harvest energy in a way no creature is yet.
+This is called the phenotype of a organism and includes everything from a bush growing tall like a tree, or a bird leaning where better fishing grounds are.
+Ecosystems allow customized creatures to work on a intricate timetable of cooperation.

 ## Chapter 7—What Does the Game of Life Mean